 I will respond to your e-mail within 24 hours.
 If I do not do so, please feel free to send me a follow-up e-mail, making sure that I received the previous one.

 - In our classroom before the start of class, I invite my students to silently pray a meditative prayer.
 I encourage all of my students to pray daily, and I certainly encourage you to do the same.
 Here is a useful website that guides reflections on the daily gospel: The Word Among Us.

 - Growth Mindset: The belief that basic abilities can be developed through hard work and dedication

-- In our classroom, I encourage all of us (teacher and student) to foster a growth mindset within all my students.
-I believe that the idea of "struggling" is not a bad thing.
-In fact, struggle should be embraced because one grows through overcoming obstacles in life.
-I don't ever want my students to label themselves as "gifted" or "low," but instead, to recognize their particular areas of strength, or growth, and to work hard to develop their abilities, regardless of where they began in life.
+- In our classroom, I encourage all of us (teacher and student) to foster a growth mindset.
+We embrace the ideas of "struggling" and "tackling challenges" because one grows through overcoming obstacles in life.
+Hopefully, we all recognize our particular areas of strength, or growth, and work hard to develop our abilities, regardless of where we began in life.

-- I encourage parents/guardians to foster a growth mindset within their child(ren) at home.
+- I also encourage parents/guardians to foster a growth mindset within their child(ren) at home.
 There are many articles on the web about incorporating a growth mindset in one's life.
 Here's a start for parents/guardians who want to introduce growth mindset in their household: What Every (Great) Parent Should Know About the Mindset of Success

 Growth Mindset Links